aws-samples/aws-blockchain-node-runners/lib/solana/doc/assets/Solana_on_AWS.md

 ## Solana node configurations on AWS

-There are four major use cases for running Solana nodes: consensus, “light” RPC node, “heavy” RPC node, and history node.
+There are four major use cases for running Solana nodes: Consensus, "Base” RPC node, “Extended” RPC node, and history node.
 Depending on the use case, you start your ‘solana-validator’ process with different set of parameters and might use different infrastructure configurations.
 Let’s review them.

 ### Consensus node